AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 As it goes with most Python packages, we recommend using a dedicated virtual environment to develop AequilibraE.

-AequilibraE is currently tested for Python 3.7, 3.8 and 3.9, but we recommend using Python 3.8 for development.
+AequilibraE is currently tested for Python 3.7, 3.8, 3.9 & 3.11, but we recommend using Python 3.9 or 2.10 for development.

-We also assume you are using `PyCharm <https://www.jetbrains.com/pycharm>`_, which is an awesome IDE for Python.
+We also assume you are using `PyCharm <https://www.jetbrains.com/pycharm>`_ or `VSCode <https://code.visualstudio.com/>`_ which are awesome IDEs for Python.

 If you are using a different IDE, we would welcome if you could contribute with instructions to set that up.